hackerboost/KsTU_Group_Two/README.md

 ### Web3 BUIDL ARBITRUM DEVELOPER WORKSHOP `KUMASI TECHNICAL UNIVERSITY GROUP TWO`

-#### A Two day `hacker boost`  workshop to onboard newbies to web3 development by teaching them how to build smart contracts , deploying and verifying onchain, and connecting the smart contract to a frontend
+#### A Three day `hacker boost`  workshop to onboard newbies to web3 development by teaching them how to build smart contracts , deploying and verifying onchain, and connecting the smart contract to a frontend

 #### This repository contains the implementation of a decentralized storage contract along with a frontend interface.
 Each team member has worked on their respective branches to contribute to the project